jersou/mouse-actions/README.md

 * On PC suspend, the mouse_actions program may crash
 * On wayland, the gesture button event is not propagated if there are no detected gesture #8.
+* Under Linux with Nvidia gpu, the GUI window is blank #38, [it's an open bug of Tauri](https://github.com/tauri-apps/tauri/issues/9304) but there is a workaround : set the env var `WEBKIT_DISABLE_DMABUF_RENDERER=1`

 ## Install / run